 Engaging group sessions that build social skills, communication, and connection through music.

-Specialized music therapy for autism and developmental disabilities to encourage growth and learning.
+Specialized community based and adaptive music lessons to encourage growth and learning.

 © mtntx.com.
 All rights reserved.